honzamach/msms/doc/_pages/manual_overview.rst

 ================================================================================

-This server management system is basically a set of couple of open source tools and utilities that are configured to work together to provide system administrators with ready to use and easy to extend server management system.
+This server management system is basically a set of couple of open source tools and utilities that are preconfigured to work together and neatly packaged together to provide system administrators with ready to use and easy to extend server management system.

 The main components are following: